Emergency vehicle lighting: Blue lights

 The main colour for emergency service vehicles is overwhelmingly blue, although there is also widespread use of additional flashing white front lights when moving, and additional flashing red rear lights when stationary.
 This aids visibility and helps indication direction of travel or warning of a stopped vehicle.

-Usage of emergency vehicle lighting is restricted in Great Britain through the Road Vehicle Lighting Regulations 1989.
+Usage of emergency vehicle lighting is restricted in Great Britain through the Road Vehicle Lighting Regulations 1989, while in Northern Ireland, the local equivalent is the Road Vehicle Lighting Regulations (Northern Ireland) 2000.
 Only authorised emergency vehicles can display blue flashing lights.
 Flashing amber lights are used on a range of vehicles as warning lights.
 Breakdown recovery vehicles and highways agency vehicles use amber flashing lights, and when stationary can used additional red rear flashing lights.
 Bicycles can exhibit a flashing red rear lamp and flashing white front lamp.

 A London Fire Brigade appliance demonstrating blue and white lights.
 Both blue and white lights on vehicles are protected under legislation.